gppc-dev/startkit-dynamic/README.md

 * `./run -check <map> <scen>` Run in validation mode.
 The output will be validated.
 Each entry of the `run.stdout` will be marked as `valid` or `invalid-i`, where `i` indicate which segment of the path is invalid.
 * `./run -run <map> <scen>` Run in benchmark mode.
 The benchmark results are written to `result.csv`.

+## Customise Program Runtime

+Environmental variables are defined to enable features not strictly required for development.
+They are listed below:

+* `GPPC_REDIRECT_OUTPUT`: redirects `stdout`/`stderr` to files, as detailed in I/O Setup section.
+* `GPPC_MEMORY_TRACK`: prints memory usage into `run.info` file, available on Linux only.

 # Details on the server side

 For those who **want to build local testing workflow** or **not using c/c++**, this section might be helpful.